 Reviews and Testimonials

-The reputation you build and maintain is an integral part of the value you hold.
+The reputation you build and maintain is an integral part of your value.

-It’s also one of your best marketing tools and is sure to help you drum up sales.
+It’s also one of your best marketing tools and will help you drum up sales.

 The first important thing in this regard is reputation management.